Giants vs. Nationals Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has three doubles, a triple, six home runs, 25 walks and 10 RBI (24 total hits).
-He's also swiped one base.
+- LaMonte Wade Jr has 24 hits with three doubles, a triple, six home runs, 25 walks and 10 RBI.
+He's also stolen one base.

-- Wade has picked up at least one hit in three straight games.
-During his last five outings he is batting .267 with three walks and an RBI.
+- Wade enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .286 with two walks and an RBI.

 Wade Recent Games